top of page

 In environments where there isn't enough space to view the full stick and all cables in one photo, we take a split midspan shot.
 We use a measured height in the first photo to more accurately calibrate the second photo.

-After the midspan photo has been taken, the SLR operator will click the "Done (Midpoint)" button on the smartphone at the location of the midspan in the design.
+After the midspan photo has been taken, the DSLR operator will click the "Done (Midpoint)" button on the smartphone at the location of the midspan in the design.
 This process creates a time bucket that will hold all the photos taken during that timeframe.
 When processing the job in the office, timestamps on the photos will automatically associate all photos to their according time buckets on the correct nodes and sections.

-As the crew approaches their first pole, the SLR operator will take a "hallway shot," which includes the pole, the span, and the next pole in the line.
+As the crew approaches their first pole, the DSLR operator will take a "hallway shot," which includes the pole, the span, and the next pole in the line.
 A similar shot will be taken on the other side of the pole facing the other way.

 At the pole, the small camera operator takes all necessary photos at the pole.
 This will include pole tags, birthmarks, inspection tags, and "up shots" (pictures against the pole that help recognize angles of power hardware, streetlights, and more).
 The final picture the small camera will take is called the "back shot."
 This is taken opposite of the height shot to give a better perspective of the power and communications space.